-This term was derived from Greek language “psyche” meaning mind, soul, spirit, or breath and “kinesis” meaning motion or movement.
+This term was derived from the Greek language “psyche” meaning mind, soul, spirit, or breath, and “kinesis” meaning motion or movement.

 So the question to be asked is what exactly is telekinesis and is it a reality or just pure fiction?

-During this time many psychics claimed to have powers that could connect with dead.
-And apparently objects were supposed to have moved in the air without any physical contact.
+During this time many psychics claimed to have powers that could connect with the dead.
+And apparently, objects were supposed to have moved in the air without any physical contact.

 Although, a majority doubted the validity of this concept.
 Many famous personalities like the creator of Sherlock Holmes Sir Arthur Conan Doyle certainly believed in it.